robashton/blog/input/pages/OMeta OData ODear - polishing it off/content.markdown

       >:text
       -> text

-Is much tidier if we get rid of the un-need semantic action because text will be returned anyway
+Is much tidier if we get rid of the un-need semantic action because text will be returned anyway, and we can drop that named 'text' variable too.

     Text =
       <	(	~'\''